Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 <strong>Debugging with the Docker UI</strong><br/>
 When you’re running Docker Desktop you get the ability to debug via UI.
 This can be accessed from the Icon in your System Tray.
 Once loaded you will see a UI that looks like the screenshot below.

-Below are some further considerations for running XM Cloud sites locally through Docker.
+Below are some further considerations for running SitecoreAI sites locally through Docker.
 <figure><img src="/images/learn/accelerate/xm-cloud/docker-desktop.png" alt="Docker Desktop"/></figure>

 The numbers above call out some key areas: